JasonCodesC/order_matcher/README.md

 ## Overview

-This project explores a low-latency order matching engine where packets are sent over `UDP` and ingested directly from the network card via 'AF_XDP'.
-This project also focuses on profiling-driven optimization using 'perf' and timers.
-The goal was to learn how to build an 'AF_XDP' ingest path, quantify bottlenecks, and iteratively improve throughput and latency.
+This project explores a low-latency order matching engine where packets are sent over UDP and ingested directly from the network card via `AF_XDP`.
+This project also focuses on profiling-driven optimization using `perf` and timers.
+The goal was to learn how to build an `AF_XDP` ingest path, quantify bottlenecks, and iteratively improve throughput and latency.

 ## System Design

-We are sending packets (orders) from a server to the order matching servers via 'UDP'.
+We are sending packets (orders) from a server to the order matching servers via UDP.
 The structure of a packet follows below.

 ```
 struct Packet {